 Are you an aspiring journalist who wants to report on all the arts, music, politics, and culture that Richmond has to offer?
 It’s that time again — RVA Magazine and GayRVA.com are seeking interns for the Fall 2020 semester.
-Application deadline is August 3.
+Extended application deadline is August 10.

 Do you have the writing chops to seek out and deliver compelling stories on the latest in music, art, food, beer, politics, and current events in Richmond?
 Well, you’re in luck, because RVA Magazine and GayRVA are opening positions for journalism interns for the upcoming season.

 RVA Magazine and GayRVA are now two of Virginia’s largest independent media outlets, and the region’s voice for arts, entertainment, and cultural news.
 We are always seeking to diversify our newsroom: LGBTQ and minority students are very much encouraged to apply.

 Both magazines have several opportunities for writers and students (credit preferred, non-credit available) who are passionate, hard-working, and excited to learn under the guidance our publications right here in Richmond.

 We welcome your ideas, and will open doors to interview artists, musicians, politicians, and local figures, with opportunities to pitch your own ideas as well.
 Interns will be published writers, with the hands-on help of our editorial team through guidance on interviewing and writing articles.